neoluigi4123/Danbooru-Image-Downloader/README.md

 (current version is 2.0)

 ## Please use the Danbooru.py as the gelbooru api doesn't seem to work correctly anymore.
-The latest install.bat already ise it.
+The latest install.bat already use it.

 # Danbooru Image Downloader